UX

 Where this starts to break

-took longer than expected.
+But as soon as you started using it, things began to unravel.
+Journeys took longer than expected.
 Decisions appeared at the wrong points.
-The felt like it had been built around internal rather than what the user was actually trying to achieve.
+The flow felt like it had been built around internal rather than what the user was actually trying to achieve.
 Nothing was obviously broken, but nothing felt easy either.
-It required more effort than it should have, and that’s always where users start to disengage.
+It required more effort than it should have, and that's always where users start to disengage.

-In most of the work I’ve been involved in, the biggest issues haven’t come from visual design.
-They’ve come from how things have been structured underneath.
-Different teams owning different parts of the , shaping the , compliance and business rules layered on top over time.
-None of those things are wrong in isolation, but when they all surface directly in the experience, the result is friction.
+UX isn't about how something looks.
+It's about how it behaves when someone tries to use it.
+In most of the work I've been involved in, the biggest issues haven't come from visual design.
+They've come from how things have been structured underneath: different teams owning different parts of the journey, shaping the flow, compliance and business rules layered on top.
+None of those things are wrong in isolation, but when they all surface directly in the experience, the result is .
+The user ends up navigating the organisation instead of completing their task.

-UX isn’t about how something looks, it’s about how it behaves when someone tries to use it.
+UX isn't about how something looks.
+It's about how it behaves when someone tries to use it.

 The same pattern in different contexts

-Where UX tends to get misunderstood is in when it’s applied.
+Where UX tends to get misunderstood

-It’s often brought in after the key decisions have already been made, once are defined and are in place, with a brief to improve what’s there.
+UX is often brought in after the key decisions have already been made — once journeys are defined and are in place — with a brief to improve what's there.
 At that point, the scope naturally shifts towards .
-You can make things clearer, simplify interactions, and remove some friction, but you’re still working within a structure that may be fundamentally flawed.
+You can make things clearer and remove some , but you're still working within a structure that may be fundamentally flawed.
+That's why UX sometimes gets reduced to surface-level improvements.
+Not because that's what it is, but because that's the point at which it's introduced.

 Key takeaway